-When we envisage London, it’s often the paved streets, red-brick mansions and wrought-iron fences of Sloane Square and South Kensington we imagine.
-Picture-perfect Chelsea is home to cutting-edge theatre at the Royal Court, contemporary art at the Saatchi Gallery and pastel-coloured boutiques of the King’s Road.
+When we envisage London, it’s often the red-brick mansions, paved streets and wrought-iron fences of Sloane Square and South Kensington we imagine.
+Picture-perfect Chelsea is home to cutting-edge theatre at the Royal Court, contemporary art at the Saatchi Gallery and pastel-coloured boutiques on the King’s Road.
 Of course, it’s also known for some excellent hotels.
 Here are Culture Trip’s favourites.

 If you were to pick the quintessential Chelsea girl, it would have to be Anouska Hempel – the blue-eyed, blonde-haired actor-turned-interior-designer responsible for opening Blakes back in the 1970s.
 One of the first boutique hotels in London, its interiors are brilliantly moody: a brooding combination of dark wood and heavy velvet.
 That is unless you opt for one of the Signature Suites, which involve a dreamy mix of white-wood floors, muslin drapes and mottled-gold antique-style furniture.
 London’s ‘It’ crowd loves to hang out at Blakes Below Bar, making it an ideal spot for drinking cocktails and people-watching.

-My Chelsea has certainly developed an edge since the opening of its conservatory-style bar.
-A hub for those on business and pleasure alike, it’s close to the village-like area of South Kensington.
-Bedroom options range from standard doubles to deluxe suites – the chicest of the lot are the deluxe doubles, which blend chunky wood bed frames with crisp, white linens, mustard-velvet headboards and slate-grey walls to create a softened, masculine look.
-From the leafy glass-roofed, parquet-floored Living Room to the rustic Tanya’s deli, the social spaces are laid-back, bright and breezy.
-Juices, salad bowls and a light bites menu can be enjoyed from the olive-green-velvet sofas in the conservatory, and in the evenings, you can huddle around the outdoor fires with blankets and cocktails.
-Best of all, there are a series of events each month, including literary salons and live music performances, to keep guests entertained.
+My Chelsea has certainly developed an edge since the opening of its conservatory-style bar, a hub for those on business and pleasure alike.
+Bedroom options range from standard doubles to deluxe suites – the chicest of the lot are the deluxe doubles, which blend chunky wood bed frames with crisp white linens, mustard-velvet headboards and slate-grey walls.
+From the glass-roofed, parquet-floored Living Room to the rustic Tanya’s Deli, the social spaces are laid-back, bright and breezy.
+Juices, salad bowls and a light-bites menu can be enjoyed from the olive-green velvet sofas in the conservatory, and in the evenings you can huddle around the outdoor fires with blankets and cocktails.